Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 - Updated milestone section.

-- Improved menu for mobile version, which takes the entire height of the page.
+- Improved menu for mobile version, which takes the entire height of the page on mobile version only.

+- Removed dots from mobile version, which were appearing on top of the images, giving a not so optimal user experience.

-- Adjusted targeting of social media icon, which was causing the icon to take the entire width of the footer.
+- Adjusted tags of social media icon on HTML file, which was causing the icon to take the entire width of the footer.